-College Canteen: RTC has a canteen where students and other members of the RTC community can purchase food and snacks.
-It is located near the Book/Convenience store.
-This canteen is open for breakfast, lunch and dinner.
-It normally closes around 9pm.
-A smaller dry canteen is also available.
-It is usually open from 8:15 am to 6:30 pm weekdays and from 8:15am to 5 on Saturdays.
+College Cafeteria and Dry Canteen: RTC has a Cafeteria and Dry Canteen where students and other members of the RTC community can purchase food and snacks.
+The Cafeteria is located near the Book/Convenience store.
+It is open for breakfast, lunch and dinner and normally closes around 9pm.
+The smaller Dry Canteen, located near B-13, is usually open from 8:15 am to 6:30 pm weekdays and from 8:15am to 5 on Saturdays.

-ATM: An ATM, located in Academic Block B just above the amphitheater, is available to facilitate convenient banking for students, faculty and staff.
+ATM: An ATM, located in Academic Block B just above A-1, is available to facilitate convenient banking for students, faculty and staff.